sherpa/sherpa/docs/install.rst

        xspec_libraries = XSFunctions XSUtil XS hdsp_6.29
        ccfits_libraries = CCfits_2.6
        wcslib_libraries = wcs-7.3.1

-   where the version numbers were taken from version 6.29 of HEASOFT and may need updating with a newer release.

 4. If the model-only build of XSPEC - created with the ``--enable-xs-models-only`` flag when building HEASOFT - has been